 - 1 teaspoon baking powder

-- 3 teaspoon cinnamon
+- 3 teaspoon cinnamon, divided

 - ¼ teaspoon salt

 - Place cookies about 2 inches apart on cookie sheets.
-Bake for 10 minutes or until the tops crack.
-Cool on pans for 2 minutes before removing them to a wire rack to cool completely.
+Bake on middle rack of oven for 8-10 minutes or until just starting to brown around the edges.
+Cool on pans for 5 minutes before removing them to a wire rack to cool completely.